baronauta/RayTracer/README.md

    Converts PFM files to standard LDR formats (PNG, JPEG, etc.), with configurable tone mapping.

 2. **Ray-Traced Demo Scene Rendering**
-   Renders a built-in scene using a basic on/off ray tracer, producing either a single image or a 360° `.mp4` animation.
+   Renders a built-in scene using three different types of renderers (see the Demo Examples [section](?tab=readme-ov-file#demo-example)), producing either a single image or a 360° `.mp4` animation.

 ## Installation
 ### Requirements